 For most installations, either testing using the Permanent Link model to test from patch panel to faceplate, or to test the whole Channel is the correct approach.
 But in those cases where you are installing a far end device, such as an access point or a camera, where it is impractical to install a faceplate, this link model is an option.

-The MPTL limits contemplate the use of a Permanent Link adapter, DSX-PLA004 or DSX-PLA804 on one end and a Patch Cord adapter, DSX-PC6A, DSX-PC6 or DSX-PC5e on the other end.
+The MPTL limits contemplate the use of a Permanent Link adapter, DSX-PLA004 or DSX-PLA804 on one end and a Patch Cord adapter, DSX-PC6A, DSX-PC6or DSX-PC5e on the other end.
 These links are tested against the TIA Permanent Link limits.
+The bolded model names are the orderable part numbers for the single patch cord adapters; make sure you order the correct adapter for the jacks and cabling you are using (they are not "backwards compatible for the test limit selection).

 The use of a patch cord adapter on the far end that corresponds to the category of cable being tested helps to verify the performance of the field installed plug.
 If we were to use a channel adapter, per the standard, we would not include the mated NEXT of the plug and jack in the measurement.

-Next we will choose the TIA Limit Group and swipe up to get to the MPTL limits:
+Next we will choose the TIA Limit Group, choose the desired category of cable, and select the desired MPTL limit:

 Remember, the standards suggest running two Category 6A links to access points for new installations.